Dissertation Title: The Everyday Life of International Law: How International Law is Practiced Within States

 Advisory Committee: Jeremy Waldron (supervisor), Eyal Benvenisti & Robert Howse

 Tamar Megiddo is a J.S.D. candidate at New York University School of Law.
 She is expected to defend her Dissertation in the July 2016.

 Tamar received her Bachelor’s degree in Law and the Humanities (Amirim Honors Program), magna cum laude, from the Hebrew University of Jerusalem, and her LL.M. in International Legal Studies from New York University School of Law, winning the Jerome Lipper Award for distinction in the LL.M. in International Legal Studies program.
 From 2009-2011 Tamar clerked for Israeli Supreme Court Justice Ayala Procaccia.

-Tamar Megiddo, Reclaiming the Law in International Law: A Legal Perspective on State Compliance, paper presented at the New York University J.S.D.
+Reclaiming the Law in International Law: A Legal Perspective on State Compliance, paper presented at the New York University School of Law J.S.D.
 Forum (2013).
 Commentator: Professor Liam Murphy.

-Tamar Megiddo & Zohar Nevo, Palestinian Independence in a Post-Kosovo World: Revisiting Lessons on the New Law of Statehood, presentation at the International Law Association British Branch Conference, Sheffield University, UK (2011).
+Palestinian Independence in a Post-Kosovo World: Revisiting Lessons on the New Law of Statehood, presented at the States, Peoples and Minorities: Wither the Nation in International Law’ Conference, Sheffield University, UK (with Zohar Nevo) (2011)